The name of this organization shall be the "Computer Science Club of the University of Waterloo".

 - A regular meeting of the Club shall be held each term.
 This meeting shall be called by the CRO and shall be the election meeting for that term.

-- Special meetings may be called at any time deemed necessary by the Executive Council, by the Faculty Advisor, or by any ten (10) members.
+- A special meeting for a motion to remove an executive from office may be called at any time deemed necessary by the Executive Council, by the Faculty Advisor, by any thirty (30) members, or by 1/3 of the Club membership if there are fewer than thirty (30) members.

 - All members shall be notified at least two days prior to a forthcoming meeting of the meeting and of the business to be considered at that meeting.
 A message to the members' mailing list will be considered sufficient notification, though other forms of notification are also encouraged.